Lewis-glasgow/TrustPilot-Dashboard-Send-All-Links/README.md

 # TrustPilot-Dashboard-Send-All-Links
-Gives you the ability to send all links at once
+Gives you the ability to send all links at once.

 latest patch: https://github.com/Lewis-glasgow/TrustPilot-Dashboard-Send-All-Links/releases/tag/TP